 So, as you create your brand identity, it’s important that you have your vision and target audience in mind; your brand identity will only be effective so long as your audience connects to it.

 Do some research into color psychology (the subconscious messages that different colors give off) and what different color combinations mean when they’re paired together.
 This will help you determine which colors are best for you to effectively convey your brand message.

 Once you have that down, it’s time to create your:

 – Logo – Either icon-based or text-based, your logo will be your audience’s primary reminder of who you are.
-Once you have a logo, it should appear everywhere your brand does in order for your audience to associate it with your brand over time.
+Once you design a logo, it should appear everywhere your brand does in order for your audience to associate it with your brand over time.

 – Brand personality – Describe your brand as if it were a person.
 Are you funny and quick?
 Light-hearted and altruistic?
 Friendly and down-to-earth?
 Your personality will help to inform your brand voice – i.e. the way that you speak to your audience across all of your communications – so it’s important to have a clear idea of what kind of tone you want to create.

 – Typography – Which fonts will you use to tell your brand story?
 Go with a typeface that complements your logo and has the same general vibe.
 But, make sure to choose a font that’s readable and can easily be resized.

 – Brand imagery – Determine which images are “acceptable” for your brand to use across communications, including appropriate colors and subject matter (smiling people, views of nature, family-friendly images, etc.).

 – Brand guidelines – Write out the rules of your brand identity.
 Include all of the above information, detailing acceptable uses of your logo and images, how (and in which voice) you will communicate with your audience, and of course, the exact colors and fonts your brand will use.

 Although we’ve been talking about your “brand prep” until now, the bulk of your brand marketing lies in your messaging to your audience.